aeternity/tutorials/build-to-do-list-aepp-1.md

 Next step is to run our local network with the following command:
 ```
-forgae node
+aeproject node
 ```

-Let's run the tests with the ```forgae test``` command and wait for the result.
+Let's run the tests with the ```aeproject test``` command and wait for the result.
 It should look like this:
 ```
 ===== Starting Tests =====